AI4Green/AI4Green/readme.md

 ### Marvin JS Sketcher Error

 - If there is a problem with Marvin JS or you are deploying AI4Green to another url rather than running it locally, you may need a new Marvin JS API key and register the domain.
 You can find these at [pro.chemicalize.com/app](https://pro.chemicalize.com/app/marvin/settings).
 Please note you will have to register for a ChemAxon account to use this service.
 The Marvin JS api key can then be replaced in `AI4Green/Webapp/config.py`.

+### Python Magic

+- There have been reports of python magic not being installed correctly using poetry, giving this error

+`ImportError: failed to find libmagic.
+Check your installation`

+- This can often be fixed by

+`pip install python-magic-bin`